ASIC evolution - what will happen to computing devices for mining

 Literally, the abbreviation ASIC stands for “application-specific integrated circuit”.
 To put it simply, this device is designed to solve a specific task.
 If a general-purpose device can be programmed to perform a bunch of operations, a specialized one can be programmed only for one thing.
 This is beneficial and justified in some cases, because the same type of calculations, powered by all the capacity of the chip, occur faster and cheaper.

 At first, single-chip systems were used for decoding audio and video files in mobile phones and other simple devices.
 But with the development of the mining industry, it became obvious that large-scale operations of the same type were taking place in this area within a specific algorithm (SHA-256, Scrypt, etc.).
-Initially, a GPU processor power was used to parallelize the computations, but then special-purpose devices took this place, which were called ASIC.
+Initially, a GPU processor power was used to parallelize the computations, but then special-purpose devices with Bitcoin mining algorithms took this place, which were called ASIC.

 What are ASIC types